MiniHacks/cardforme/packages/backend/research.md

 Benefits:
 - Plus, earn unlimited 1% cash back on all other purchases - automatically.
 - Earn cash back on your next road trip with 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
 ---
-Company: Discover <br />
-Card: Discover it® Student Chrome<br />
-Annual Fee: 0 <br />
-Name in code: discover_it_student_chrome <br >
-Benefits:
-- Plus, earn unlimited 1% cash back on all other purchases - automatically.
-- Earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
----
 Company: Synchrony <br />
 Card: Sam's Club® Mastercard®<br />